 It’s been a busy few months in London in terms of retail.
-With the Westfield White City expansion complete, there was the opportunity for lots of new retailers to move in and move in they have, with some of the biggest stores.
-Here’s the most innovative opening during March and April.
+With the Westfield White City expansion complete, there was the opportunity for lots of new retailers to move in and move in they have.
+Here’s the most innovative openings during March and April.

 Ted Baker: Colour by Numbers